-A group of green and white algae floating on top of water.
+A group of small green and white algae.

 Brain-eating amoeba found in Louisiana drinking water again